Kitdroid/DynamicLayout/README.md

 # DynamicLayout
 Dynamic inflate layout file.

-will download layout file form http server, and set data by json.
+will download layout file from http server, and set data by json.